Cutoff for geodesic paths on hyperbolic manifolds: Study of the geodesic flow

 \subsubsection{Spectral decomposition of \texorpdfstring{$A_t$}{A\_t}}

-The main step is to study of $A_t$ from a spectral point of view.
+The main step is to study $A_t$ from a spectral point of view.
 Unless otherwise stated, we will work on $L^2(M, \pi)$, abbreviated $L^2$, for the rest of the section.
-Using the fact that $\gamma(v, t)$ = $\gamma(-v, -t)$, it is not difficult to show that for any $t \geq 0$, $A_t$ is a self-adjoint operator which ensures that the spectrum is contained in $\R$.
+Using the fact that $\gamma_t(v)$ = $\gamma_{-t}(-v)$, it is not difficult to show that for any $t \geq 0$, $A_t$ is a self-adjoint operator which ensures that the spectrum is contained in $\R$.
+In what follows, we denote by $\boldsymbol{\Im(z)}$ the imaginary part of a complex number $z$.
 The aim of this part is to get the following propositions, which describe the spectrum of $A_t$ much more precisely.
 They will be at the core of the end of the proofs of Theorems \ref{th:D1}-\ref{th:S2}.
+In what follows, we denote by $\Im(z)$ the imaginary part of a complex number $z$.